The rebuilding of Christchurch continues apace.

 Barry and Angela have plenty of maps and can show you exactly where the premier Christchurch activities are.

-Alongside is the Arts Centre - what was the old University, it is here that you will find the i-Site tourist information centre and across the road is the Christchurch Art Gallery.
+Opposite the Gardens and Museum is the Arts Centre - what was the old University, it is here that you will find the i-Site tourist information centre.
+Across the road is the Christchurch Art Gallery.

 Wildlife enthusiasts can visit Orana Wildlife Park, Willowbank Wildlife Reserve, or the little blue penguins at the International Antarctic Centre.
 Those who love aircraft rave about the aviation collections at the Air Force Museum of New Zealand.